dyne/docs/src/dynebolic/docs/getting_started.md

 #### Tried and True, and now systemd-free thanks to Devuan.

-Dynebolic is based on [Devuan](https://www.devuan.org), a fork of Debian with a wider choice of init systems than systemd, not only that, we have replaced the Pulseaudio suite, manager of the whole desktop audio stack, with [Pipewire](https://www.pipewire.org)!
+*Dynebolic* is based on [Devuan](https://www.devuan.org), a fork of *Debian* with a wider choice of init systems than systemd, not only that, we have replaced the *Pulseaudio suite*, manager of the whole desktop audio stack, with [Pipewire](https://www.pipewire.org)!
 A new and emergent audio and video subsystem to manage all your needs.

 <!-- #### Dynebolic Modules -->